Anglo-Spanish War (1585–1604): Naval war and privateering

 By the end of the war, English privateering had devastated the Spanish private merchant marine.
-The most famous pirates lauded by English literature and propaganda tended to attack fishing vessels or boats of small value to the Spanish crown.
-Spanish prizes though were taken at an attritional rate; nearly 1,000 were captured by the war's end, and there was on average a declared value of approximately £100,000-£200,000 for every year of the war.
+Spanish prizes though were taken at an attritional rate; nearly 1,000 were captured by the war's end, and there was on average a declared value of approximately £100,000–£200,000 for every year of the war.
 In addition, for every Spanish prize brought back, another was either burned or scuttled, and the presence of so many English corsairs deterred some Spanish merchantmen from putting to sea.
 This resulted in much Spanish and Portuguese commerce being carried on Dutch and English ships, which in itself created competition.
 Nevertheless, throughout the war Spain's important treasure fleets were kept safe by their convoy system.